Visiting the Paris Catacombs: 7 Things to Know Before You Go

 4. You Can Look, But Don’t Touch

 Think of the catacombs as a type of cemetery.
-The remains you see along the walls and in the alcoves are actual human remains.
+So when Visiting the Paris Catacombs, the remains you see along the walls and in the alcoves are actual human remains.
 As such, it’s important to treat them with respect.

 Look at the intricate arrangements of the bones.
 Read the inscriptions and reflect on their meanings by sitting on the approved benches.
 Just don’t touch the remains themselves or enter roped-off areas.